gregorwolf/SAP-NPM-API-collection/apis/ux-service-modeler-bas-ext/README.md

 - From the File Explorer in your project, navigate to `webapp->manifest.json`
 - Right click on the file
 - Choose `Open Service Manager`

+OR

+- Click on 'Service Manager' button from Service Modeler

 ### How to launch Annotation File Manager
 - From the File Explorer in your project, navigate to `webapp->manifest.json`
 - Right click on the file
 - Choose `Open Annotation File Manager`

+OR

+- Click on 'Annotation Hierarchy' button from Service Modeler

 ### Using the Service Modeler

-- User can view the OData service in different views e.g. Expanded, Compact and List
+- User can browse and view the OData service in the tree list
-- Users can view all the entities , projections and associations included in the service.
+- Users can view all the entity types, entities and properties included in the service.
-- Users can select a service and view the projections/entities included in the service
-- Users can select an entity and view the properties/associations/annotations of that entity.
+- Users can select an entity and view the properties/annotations of that entity.
-- Users can select a property and view the property details and annotations of that property.
+- Users can select a property and view the annotations of that property.
-- Users can filter the model on entities, projections and services.
+- Users can search for entity/property or annotations to filter the displayed data
-- In Compact or Expanded View the user can zoom the model in and out
-- In Compact or Expanded View can rearrange the position of the entites and projections and save the positions.
+- User can override the backend annotations using the Service Modeler.
+- User can navigate to manage the Services and local Annotation files from the Service Modeler
 - If the Application Modeler or Annotation Modeler extensions are also installed the user can navigate to these tools from the Service Modeler
-- From extension settings, Users can change the preferences of the tool e.g. change the default view mode from List to Compact

-Note: Expanded and Compact views are being deprecated

 ## Pre Requisites for using this extension